 5G - Genuineness As we "go with it," we become genuinely free citizens of the kingdom of Jesus the Messiah, the most authentic person who ever lived

 When we "Go with" the new era of freedom, we become freedom activists.
-The world is living under a colossal hoax, and we are calling everybody to wake up to the new era we are living in.
+The world is living under a colossal hoax that the old era of bondage is still in force, and Jesus's death and resurrection didn't change that.
+We are calling everybody to wake up to the new era we are living in.
 We are authentic human beings, grateful to our Messiah and Liberator for letting us become his citizens and his activists.

 1. Wasn't Jesus' teaching mostly about love?
 Where does all this freedom talk come from?